-(In the next post in our fireplace series we’ll show you how to install the decorative trim work, which adds even more architectural detail to this design.)
+(You can see how to install the decorative trim work, which adds even more architectural detail to this design here.)

 After all of the trim work had been added, we finished off the restored vintage corbels by adding caulk to all of the seams, applying putty to fill in all the holes, and added a fresh coat of paint.
 Once dry, we took a fine grit sandpaper to distress the corbels just a little bit to bring out some of that old chippy paint look!

 If you’ve missed either of these previous posts from our fireplace series click on each image to take you to the corresponding post.

 Thanks for spending a little time with us today!
 If you were inspired by this post PIN it to save for later and share with your friends!